bigskysoftware/_hyperscript/www/docs.md

 ```html
 <button _="on click increment element foo then set my.innerText to foo">Isolated Counter</button>
 ```

 <button _="on click increment element foo then set my.innerText to foo">Isolated Counter</button>

 Here, the variable `foo` lasts as long as the button exists, and can only be accessed by the code of that element.
 This allows elements to have variables that stay around without interfering with one another.

+If you set element-scoped variables from within a behavior, those will be visible from within that behavior only.
+This is to prevent name collisions between behaviors (esp. behaviors written by different people).

+#### <a name=variables-attributes></a> [Attributes](#variables-attributes)

 Variables are not the only way to hold on to the data you're working on.
 In the version below, the variable foo is now declared as an HTML attribute of the button (which is also as persistent).
 Try clicking the counter with the browser inspector open.